This ‘Game Of Thrones’ Star Thinks Theory About Cersei’s Death Is Problematic

 After Cersei burned a lot of people alive, including her daughter-in-law Margaery Tyrell, in the Game of Thrones Season 6 finale, it appears that Jaime’s perception of his sister and lover has changed.
 After all, the reason why he became the loathed Kingslayer was to stop King Aerys from doing the same thing Cersei did.

-Various discussions have emerged providing evidences as to why and how Jaime will kill Cersei.
+Various discussions have emerged providing evidence as to why and how Jaime will kill Cersei.
 A prominent point is the prophecy given to Cersei which declared, “The valonqar shall wrap his hands about your pale white throat and choke the life from you.”

 In High Valyrian, “valonqar” is believed to stand for “little brother.”